oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 * `volumes`
 * `volumeMounts`

+**Note**: if the only change detected is the addition or modification of a domain-specified label or annotation, the operator will *patch* the server's pod rather than restarting it.
+Removing a label or annotation from the domain resource will cause neither a restart nor a patch.
+It is possible to force a restart to remove such a label or annotation by modifying the restartVersion.

 ### Rolling restarts

 Clustered servers that need to be restarted are gradually restarted (for example, `rolling restarted`) so that the cluster is not taken out of service and in-flight work can be migrated to other servers in the cluster.